camunda/connectors/core/README.md

 It exposes itself as a [`OutboundConnectorFunction` SPI implementation](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).

-Connector run-times, e.g. [job worker run-time](../runtime) wrap the function to execute it in various environments.
+Connector runtimes like [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe#run-outboundconnectors) wrap the function to execute it in various environments.

 ## Build